ybertot/coq/doc/sphinx/proof-engine/tactics.rst

-8.6.4 stepl term
+8.6.4 stepl @term
 ~~~~~~~~~~~~~~~~

 This tactic is for chaining rewriting steps.
 It assumes a goal of the
-form “R term 1 term 2 ” where R is a binary relation and relies on a
+form “R @term @term ” where R is a binary relation and relies on a
 database of lemmas of the form forall x yz, R x y -> eq x z -> R z y
 where eq is typically a setoid equality.
-The application of stepl term
+The application of stepl @term
-then replaces the goal by “R term term 2 ” and adds a new goal stating
+then replaces the goal by “R @term @term ” and adds a new goal stating
-“eq term term 1 ”.
+“eq @term @term ”.

 Lemmas are added to the database using the command
-Declare Left Step term.
+Declare Left Step @term.
 The tactic is especially useful for parametric setoids which are not
 accepted as regular setoids for rewrite and setoid_replace (see
 Chapter `27`_).